 For the past 27 years, I have been deeply submerged in West African culture.
 Throughout that time, I have lived on and off the Continent; spending time with cultural royalty, spiritual royalty, griots and Medicine Men/Women.
 Relentlessly, I pursued the truth about our enslavement.
 I received my birthright of ritual, ceremony and initiation.
 My greatest gift has been relearning how to live as an indigenous woman, in egalitarian society, as a wife and

-I am a Chief in the village of Ouidah, Benin Republic and a High Priestess in the African Vodoun (Yoruba, Orisha) way of life.
+I am a Chief in the village of Ouidah, West Africa and a High Priestess in the African Vodoun (Yoruba, Orisha) way of life.
 In traditional ceremony, I was bestowed the title of Iya, which means Holy Mother.
-The ancestors named me Wekenon, Mother of the Universe.
+The ancestors named me Wekenon, Mother of the universe.